KavyaBHatnagar21/my-twitter-clone/README.md

 [The project](https://twitter-clone-d53e7.web.app)

-Technologies used: firebase + React + MaterialUI + react-flip-move
+Technologies used: firebase + React + MaterialUI + react-flip-move for animation

 You can
 1. Sign Up using Google